ogghst/grownode/docs/reference.md

 } gn_leaf_param_access_type_t;
 ```

 The access type is evaluated upon parameter change.
-If the request is not compatible with the access type (eg a network request against a GN_LEAF_PARAM_ACCESS_NODE access type) the request won't have any effect.
+If the request is not compatible with the access type (eg. a network request against a GN_LEAF_PARAM_ACCESS_NODE access type) the request won't have any effect.

 ### Storage